SpoogLord/Sages-D2-Repository/D2SagesCustomVaultAnalyzer.md

 or
 	((is:armor or is:weapon) and (is:common or is:uncommon))
 )
--(is:tagged -tag:junk -(tag:infuse -power:pinnaclecap)) -is:maxpower -power:pinnaclecap -is:inloadout -is:masterwork -(is:armor -is:armor2.0) -(is:armor source:events) -name:classified
+-(is:tagged -tag:junk -(tag:infuse -power:pinnaclecap)) -is:inloadout -is:masterwork -(is:armor -is:armor2.0) -(is:armor source:events) -name:classified
 )  or (tag:junk -is:maxpowerloadout)